sdpoueme/aws/python/aws-sla-extractor/readme.md

-# Python script that extracts SLA from AWS documentation using Amazon Comprehend
+Extract SLA from AWS documentation using Amazon Comprehend